iamreymond/Local-Multi-Tier-App/README.md

 Setup Locally (Laptop/Desktop)

 ## Instructions on how to install and set up the project locally:
-Follow the instructions provided in the attached PDF file.
+Follow the instructions provided in the attached PDF file in Manual_Provisioning branch.

 ## Credits
 Special thanks to Sir Imran Teli from Udemy, He's the owner of this project.